antlas0/meshtastic_visualizer/README.md

 Initial work based on original repository of "Meshtastic Chat Desktop"

 Main framework used is PyQt6.
-Linux compatible, debian based testes (should work on Windows, compatibility not ensured).
+Linux compatible, debian based tested (should work on Windows, compatibility not ensured).

 ## Features
 | Feature | Using local device | Using MQTT |